- Student Life

 The Casola Dining Room

-Click here to view the Fall 2014 schedule and menu of the Casola Dining Room.
+Click here to view the Spring 2015 schedule and menu of the Casola Dining Room.

 Your willingness to participate in this educational experience gives our students the training in dining room, baking, garde manger, and culinary a la carte service.
 Because this in an educational experience, we are limited in the amount of reservations that we may take.
 We realize that at times, especially with the popular menus, this makes obtaining reservation for the Casola Dining Room difficult.
 However, we have discovered that when we attempt to take more than 50 reservations, the quality of education, food, and service do not meet the high standards that our students and guests have come to expect.
 Also, unlike a restaurant that is designed to make a profit when a staff member calls in sick or quits, they can replace the staff member.
 In the case of the Casola Dining Room, when students call in sick or stop attending class, we cannot replace those students.